-The first 10-Year Homeless Housing Plan was submitted to the state in 2005, as mandated by the HB 2163 legislation.
+The first 10-Year Homeless Housing Plan was submitted to the state in 2005, as mandated by legislation.
 Subsequent plans have been developed and refined every few years.
 The latest update to the Plan in 2019 included major revisions and changes to reflect the current situation and needs of the community.